dgraph-io/dgraph-docs/content/enterprise-features/change-data-capture.md

 Kafka or a local file as a *sink* to store CDC updates streamed by Dgraph Alpha leader nodes.

-When CDC is enabled, Dgraph streams updates in JSON format for all `set` and `delete` mutations except those that affect password fields; along with any drop events.
+When CDC is enabled, Dgraph streams events for all `set` and `delete` mutations, except those that affect password fields; along with any drop  events.
 Live Loader events are recorded by CDC, but Bulk Loader events aren't.

 CDC events are based on changes to Raft logs.
-So, if the sink is not reachable by the Alpha nodes, then Raft logs expand as events are collected on the Alpha leader node until the sink is available again.
+So, if the sink is not reachable by the Alpha leader node, then Raft logs expand as events are collected on that node until the sink is available again.
+You should enable CDC on all Dgraph Alpha nodes to avoid interruptions in the stream of CDC events.

 ## Enable CDC with Kafka sink